canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 Upon arriving in the desert, Caim immediately runs into Furiae, who tells him that Inuart and Verdelet have been captured and imprisoned.
 Furiae asks him to go and rescue them, leading to an intense dogfight with some uh... lamia maybe?
 I think that's what you call a wingéd lion.
 On the ground, Caim wipes out the prison guards, freeing some Union soldiers along with Verdelet.
 But Inuart has been moved to another prison.

+{% include youtube.html id='MsrFtzQra9c?start=2032&end=2164' capt="Inuart is indoctrinated into the Church of the Angels." %}

-We cut to Inuart, a mysterious voice echoes Inuart's possessive feelings about Furiae back to him as Inuart begs for mercy.
+We cut to Inuart, a mysterious voice (implicitly, the Angels possessing Manah) echoes Inuart's possessive feelings about Furiae back to him as Inuart begs for mercy.
 It informs him that Furiae will be killed by the strain of being the Goddess of the Seal, and tells him that if he has the power of a dragon's pact, he could make it so that she is no longer the goddess.
 Caim, of course, can't be allowed to do it---after all, he could 'bask in her love and affection' and Inuart would have nothing.
 Inuart's eyes turn red: he's been infected.

 Back in the desesrt, Verdelet warns that the Empire is about to destroy the Seal in the Desert Shrine.
 Caim and Angelus make for the shrine, which is a kind of stone platform with a magic circle, and Caim kills just about everything in sight.
 But then ghosts start coming out of the Seal itself.
 There follows a gruelling battle in which Caim and Angelus run about, massacring the Empire's soldiers, but it all amounts to nothing: the Seal is broken.